 L&S Admin Training Sessions

 L&S Administration hosts a series of live trainings, intended to connect L&S staff and faculty with information that may be helpful in their positions.
 Topics have included governance, TA and PA appointments, budgeting and funding, and HR and payroll issues.
 After the training, the information is modified into a self-paced presentation and posted below.
-Please send any suggestions for training topics to Nancy Westphal-Johnson, Associate Dean of Academic Administration in L&S (email@example.com).
+Please send any suggestions for training topics to Nancy Westphal-Johnson, Sr. Associate Dean for Academic Administration in L&S, email@example.com

 - Tips, Tricks & Treats for Curricular Administration.
 This presentation provides an overview of curriculum at the course,